FirelyTeam/firely-docs/firelyserver/features/bulkdataexport.rst

 **url:** [firely-server-base]/Patient/$export

-This will create a type level export task, exporting all resources included in the Patient Compartment in the Firely Server database to a .ndjson file per resourcetype.
+This will create a type level export task, exporting all resources included in the Patient Compartment in the Firely Server database to an .ndjson file per resourcetype.

 Group
 ^^^^^
 **url:** [firely-server-base]/Group/<group-id>/$export

 This will create an instance level export task.
-For each Patient in the Group, the task will export all resources included in the Patient Compartment in the Firely Server database to a .ndjson file per resourcetype.
+For each Patient in the Group, the task will export all resources included in the Patient Compartment in the Firely Server database to an .ndjson file per resourcetype.

 .. note:: For now we only support inclusion in a Group through Group.member.

-Making a $export request will create a new task in the database with status "Queued".
+Making an $export request will create a new task in the database with status "Queued".
 The request should return an absolute **$exportstatus** URL in the Content-Location header and the OperationOutcome in the body.

 $exportstatus
 -------------